Who Killed Lucy Beale?: Events leading up to the murder

 Lucy arrives on the Square, where Jane rushes over to talk to her.
 Lucy then tells Jane that she has had a terrible night, and asks her to resume living at the Beale house.
 Jane reminds Lucy about her father's engagement to Denise, but Lucy doesn't believe that they are happy, and asks Jane to be a mother-figure to her once again.
 Jane says that she doesn't want to return home, but Lucy misinterprets this as Jane rejecting her, and goes home.
 She then overhears Denise talking to her daughter Chelsea Fox (Tiana Benjamin) on the phone, and discovers that Denise plans to leave Ian.
 Lucy confronts Denise, and they engage in a bitter fight which is overheard by Lucy's youngest brother Bobby (Eliot Carrington).
 The fight culminates with Lucy slapping Denise and Denise pinning Lucy down on the floor.
 Elsewhere, Cindy heads to the restaurant looking for Ian, but after not finding him there, leaves a voicemail message for Lucy asking whether she will come home that night.
 She narrowly misses Lucy and heads to bed with Bobby who feigns being asleep.
 While jogging, Peter considers returning to the Beale house, but instead returns to Billy's bedsit.
 Lucy meanwhile sits outside on the street after brawling with Denise, distraught that her life has crumbled around her, as a jealous Whitney looks on.
 Lee leaves a voicemail for Lucy asking when he will see her, before returning to the party.
-Ian returns home after sleeping with prostitute Rainie Cross (Tanya Franks) and also leaves a message for Lucy, telling her that he's sorry.
+Ian returns home after sleeping with prostitute Rainie Cross (Tanya Franks) and also leaves a message for Lucy, telling her that he is sorry.
 Lucy goes home and begins writing a letter in the living room.
 As she does, she is startled by someone when the floorboards creak, and she sees her assailant.
 Shortly afterwards, Jane receives a panicked phone call, and rushes over to the Beale house, where she sees the door is open.
 She walks in to find Lucy lying on the living room floor.
 Jane checks her pulse and is distraught to realise that Lucy is dead.
 She turns around to find Bobby, who tells her that "Whatever she [Lucy] says, she started it.
 She made everyone unhappy".
 Jane realises that Bobby is responsible as he is holding Lucy's jewellery box, the one which she stored cocaine in, having used it to hit Lucy with.